intika/Librefox/README.md

 Edit Locked Settings :
 ----------------------
-Just edit `mozilla.cfg` save and restart firefox
+Just edit `mozilla.cfg`, save and restart Firefox.

 Browser Tests : Security/Fingerprint :
 ----------------------------------------------
-Firefox 60 and `privacy.resistFingerprinting` are relatively new give it sometimes to be more widely used and thus less finger-printable; If you are using an other site to analyse your browser make sure to read and understand what the test is about.
+Firefox 60 and `privacy.resistFingerprinting` are relatively new, please give it some time to be more widely used and thus less finger-printable; If you are using a different site to analyze your browser make sure to read and understand what the test is about.

 - [SSLLabs](https://www.ssllabs.com/ssltest/viewMyClient.html)
 - [AmiUnique](https://amiunique.org/fp)